Update Those Ugly Slat Product Walls with Striking Graphics

 Once the graphic is hung, all that is left to do is cut the slats so you can remount your product shelves and rods.
 Be sure to have a few razor blades handy as they do dull quickly!
 It is my recommendation to only cut the rows of slats that you will be hanging product on to allow for a complete image above (or below).

 And that’s all you need to do to update your showroom with some great graphics!
 If you have any questions, please feel free to reach out.

-Owner; Lead Designer & Photographer
+Owner; Marketing Lead & Photographer